Children of Bodom: Something Wild and Hatebreeder (1996–2000)

 Something Wild was produced, recorded and mixed by Anssi Kippo and Children of Bodom at Astia-studios (Lappeenranta, Finland).
 In an attempt to promote their band, they opened a show for Dimmu Borgir in 1997.
-Their success was such that a representative from the Nuclear Blast label approached them with a contract for a European release, a deal which started on the subsequent year.
 Something Wild was released in late 1997 in Finland and in 1998 worldwide.
 In early 1998, for promotional purposes, the band recorded a music video of the song "Deadnight Warrior".
 The video was directed by Mika Lindberg and had a slim budget of €1000.
 It made use of simple scenery, which consisted essentially of an outdoors location after a snowstorm.
 The band played for a couple of hours at night, with an average temperature of minus fifteen degrees Celsius.

-Although Laiho is very critical of all of the music he has written, he notes that he dislikes Something Wild the most of all of his albums.
+Although Laiho was very critical of all of the music he had written, he noted that he dislikes Something Wild the most of all of his albums.
 When recording this album, Laiho had tried to mimic the style of one of his idols, Yngwie Malmsteen, which is why Something Wild is considered one of the most technical albums Children of Bodom have produced.
-Despite this, he still considers it to be their "most important" record, as it "put them on the map."
+Despite this, he considered it to be their "most important" record, as it "put them on the map."

 Children of Bodom's first European tour began in February 1998.
-They played with bands such as Hypocrisy (at such festivals as Under the Black Sun), The Kovenant and Agathodaimon, but suffered from the absence of Wirman, who was concentrating on finishing his studies.
-He was replaced by pianist Erna Siikavirta for the duration of the tour.
+They played with bands such as Hypocrisy (at such festivals as Under the Black Sun), The Kovenant and Agathodaimon, but Wirman was replaced by pianist Erna Siikavirta for the duration of the tour.